coq/coq/doc/sphinx/language/coq-library.rst

 This section lists the basic notions and results which are directly available in the standard |Coq| system.
-Most of these constructions are defined in the ``Prelude`` module in directory ``theories/Init`` at the |Coq| root directory; this includes the modules ``Notations``,
+Most of these constructions are defined in the ``Prelude`` module in directory ``theories/Init`` in the |Coq| root directory; this includes the modules ``Notations``,
 ``Logic``,
 ``Datatypes``,